YangLinyi/academic-kickstart-linyi/content/authors/admin/_index.md

   url: "https://westlakenlp.netlify.app/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am broadly interested in improving generalization of neural networks in real natural language understanding, especially for financial applications.
+bio: I am broadly interested in improving the generalization of neural networks in real natural language understanding, especially for financial applications.

 interests:
 - Data-centric AI, Causality.